Is My Major Gift Program at its Full Potential?

 - Align organizational expectations for Return on Investment with the maturity of your program and the experience of your staff;

-- Set and review annual goals with your major gift fundraising staff that are measurable and achievable.
+- Set and review annual goals with your major gifts fundraising staff that are measurable and achievable.

 Interested?
 Here’s what we’ll cover: